‘The Sims 4’ Is Releasing On PlayStation 4, Xbox One This November With Additions Like Toddlers, Newcrest

 The Sims 4 is set to launch on PlayStation 4 and Xbox One on November 17.
 A Deluxe Party Edition will also be available according to the PlayStation Blog.
 This edition includes the stuff pack, early access to the game, a few extra objects, and in-game hats.
 Items include the Flaming Tiki Bar, the Laser Light Show, decorations, and Sim outfits.

 The Deluxe Party Edition grants three days of early access to the game, but players can jump in even earlier with EA Access.
-The monthly subscription service to Electronic Arts games is available on Xbox One giving players on that console a chance to try The Sims 4 before buying it.
+The monthly subscription service to Electronic Arts games is available on Xbox One, giving players on that console a chance to try The Sims 4 before buying it.
 Those with EA Access can start The Sims 4 playing on November 9 as noted on the game’s official website.

 Although this is not the first time that an entry of The Sims franchise is available on console, it is the first time the console version will be remarkably similar to the PC selection.
 Developers note on the PlayStation Blog that the PlayStation 4 version contains no “major system changes” from PC, making the versions comparable.